 From here, the ball carrier and runner will switch positions.
 The next set of cones will be an open-field tackling drill.
 This requires tacklers to bring the ball carrier to the ground in a game-like situation.

-Both the runner and tackler should be moving at full speed, emphasizing the drill is to be as close to simulating a game as possible.
+Both the runner and tackler should be moving at full speed, emphasizing that the drill is to be as close to simulating a game as possible.

 Quad Tackling Drill